Taj Jackson: Advocacy for Michael Jackson

-He appeared in the 2019 documentary Square One: Michael Jackson, an investigative documentary about the original 1993 child sexual abuse accusations against Michael Jackson.
-In this documentary, Jackson defends himself and his uncle Michael Jackson against allegations from a criminal behavioral profiler.
+Jackson appeared in the 2019 documentary Square One: Michael Jackson, which examined the 1993 child sexual abuse allegations against Michael.

-In November 2020, British journalist Martin Bashir was publicly criticized about his tactics to get Diana, Princess of Wales to agree to their 1995 interview.
-Jackson and his family subsequently opened a new investigation into Bashir for the tactics he used to get Michael Jackson to agree to their interview which led to the 2003 documentary, Living with Michael Jackson.
+In November 2020, journalist Martin Bashir was criticized for his methods in securing his 1995 interview with Diana, Princess of Wales.
+Jackson and his family subsequently announced an inquiry into Bashir's role in obtaining his uncle Michael's participation in the 2003 documentary Living with Michael Jackson.

-In August 2022, Rolling Stone magazine referred to Harry Styles as the "new King of Pop."
-The article was criticized by Jackson fans and Taj Jackson, who suggested that Styles could have his own title, and that the honorary name was trademarked by Jackson's companies and could not be claimed by anyone else.
+In August 2022, Rolling Stone referred to Harry Styles as the "new King of Pop."
+The description was criticized by Jackson fans and by Jackson, who noted that the title was associated with his uncle Michael's estate.
+In March 2023, Jackson criticized comments made by Chris Rock in a Netflix special regarding his uncle Michael and R. Kelly.